 Mixing drugs is not a novel thing in healthcare.
-A combination approach to treatment has long been common practice.
+A combination approach to treatment has long been standard practice.
 However, drug abuse changes everything.
 What used to be an addiction to one drug at a time with addicts has been a polydrug exercise.
-When a person uses a drug for a long time, they develop tolerance to it.
+When a person uses a drug for a long time, they develop tolerance.
 This means that they will need higher doses to achieve the same high.

 Addicts seeking a stronger kick have discovered that when certain drugs are mixed, a less potent drug seems to amplify the effect a more potent one has.
 This amplification is based on synergism.
 The effects of two or more drugs used in combination result in a higher magnitude than each drug used at separate times.